open-condo-software/mobile_cordova_ios_demoapplication/readme.md

     - After editing the code in the MainCordovaApplication directory, run the command

-        npm run cordova prepare ios
+        `npm run cordova prepare ios`

-    You can also use the command `yarn cordova prepare ios` if you are using Yarn as your package manager.
+        You can also use the command `yarn cordova prepare ios` if you use Yarn as your package manager.
+Alternatively, you can use the `cordova prepare ios` command if you have Cordova installed globally, following the official instructions.

 3. Launching and testing the application

     - In the main project directory, execute the following command:

-        pod install
+        `pod install`

         This command needs to be executed only once, before the first run.

     - In the main project directory, locate and open the file named 'CordovaDemoApp.xcworkspace'.
 Please take note of the file extension.

     - After you have opened the project in Xcode, proceed to run it.

-        cmd + R
+        `cmd + R`

 4. Optimizing

-    So that you don't have to run the cordova prepare ios command in the terminal after each code change, you can set it to work automatically when you start the project in Xcode.
+    So that you don't have to run the Cordova prepare ios command in the terminal after each code change, you can set it to work automatically when you start the project in Xcode.
 To do this, do the following steps:

     - open the project in Xcode
     - in the project navigator tab (cmd + 1) select the topmost node named CordovaDemoApp, it will have a blue square icon with the App Store icon